spm/spm-docs/README.md

 deactivate
 ```

-Currently not used but something to consider is the [MkDocs plugin for citation management using bibtex](https://github.com/shyamd/mkdocs-bibtex).
+Currently two [MkDocs plugins](https://github.com/pawamoy/best-of-mkdocs) are used: [`mkdocs-bibtex`](https://github.com/shyamd/mkdocs-bibtex), a plugin for citation management using bibtex, and [`MkDocs Video`](https://github.com/soulless-viewer/mkdocs-video), a plugin to embed videos in the documentation pages.

 ## :lion: Style guide